hiteshJindal/Thesis_Audio_Uncertainity/README.md

 ## 27th August

 Today I upload final files NoSpectrogram_Experiment_27_Aug.ipynb and With_Spectrogram_Experiment_27_Aug.ipynb, where I now use now three most frequent labels obseravtions from the data and then analyze the accuracy and uncertainity using entropy per class for 3 classes only, and analyze what is the change in uncertainity is there when we use mel spectrograms with audio transcripts.
-We found out that ther
+We found out that that uncertainity value values is very less when we use spectrogram with audio data as compared to the input with no spectrogrms, even there is a huge differece between the uncertainity values of the two categories.

+It shows using Mel spectrograms or MFCC, the model is more confident in predicting the class label or likelihood phoneme in a particular range rather than without mel spectrograms.